 Most invoice approvals do not fail because the approval action is complicated.
 They fail because the invoice reaches the workflow in poor condition.
 Common blockers include incomplete vendor master data, missing receipts or service evidence, mismatched totals, missing purchase order references, and invoices routed to the wrong approver because the record was not classified correctly before the request was sent.

 That is one reason straight-through settlement remains limited in real AP operations.
-An APQC benchmark on invoice line items approved through automatic receipt settlement found that the median organization approves just 6.0% of invoice line items that way.
+According to The Hackett Group's Digital World Class finance research, top-performing finance organizations have approximately 80% of their accounts payable workflows fully automated.
 For most teams, approval discipline and exception handling still carry the workload, which is why it helps to build stronger invoice exception management when approvals stall on missing data or mismatches around the approval queue instead of assuming automation will absorb every edge case.
+If your invoices are entering approval through Microsoft's newer intake feature, it is also worth reviewing what Business Central Payables Agent can and cannot do before approval starts, because intake limitations often surface later as approval rework.

 A quick diagnostic rule helps: